Priya-DharshiniS/L7---Ice-Cream-Parlor/README.md

         SQLite comes pre-installed with Python, so no additional installation is required.
 Step 3: Run cd <project_folder> to go to the cloned project directory.
 Step 4: Execute the command: python app.py to start the application.
-Step 5: The app should open in a new window, and you can start interacting with the features.
+Step 5: The app should open in a new window, and can start interacting with the features.
-Step 6: You can modify or add new seasonal flavors directly in the SQLite database (ice_cream.db).
+Step 6: Can modify or add new seasonal flavors directly in the SQLite database (ice_cream.db).